syncfusion-content/uwp-docs/uwp/Calculator/Value.md

 ---
 layout: post
 title: Value in UWP SfCalculator | Syncfusion®
-description: Learn how to retrieve and set the computed Value in the Syncfusion UWP SfCalculator control using the read-only decimal Value property.
+description: Learn how to retrieve and set the computed Value in the Syncfusion® UWP SfCalculator control using the read-only decimal Value property.
 platform: uwp
 control: SfCalculator
 documentation: ug